-Rhamnolipid producers are fast-growing strains.
-The missing genes in the 8 non-rhamnolipid-producers (Table 1) involve many transcriptional regulators (e.g., rhlR, lasR, crc, nfxB, soxR) that are known to elicit growth and global metabolic responses when absent.
+Rhamnolipid producers grow faster in glycerol.
+The missing genes in the 8 non-rhamnolipid-producers (Table 1) involve many transcriptional regulators (e.g., rhlR, lasR, crc, nfxB, soxR) known to elicit growth and global metabolic responses when absent.
 These global changes parallel the evolution of swarming and rhamnolipid production and thus fundamentally reflect the cellular conditions associated with the adaptive loss of the two phenotypes.
-We first tested how much growth can explain the two phenotypes.
-To address this question, we tracked the growth curves of all clinical isolates in the same glycerol media used to measure rhamnolipids production and monitored their population density changes over a time course of 48h.
-Visually, these growth curves show different patterns in the length of lag time and exponential growth-rates (Fig. 1C).
-Based on the Euclidean distance among the entire growth curves, we found that most of the swarming strains (except for PAO1, F30658 and F23197) clustered together (Supplementary Fig. S3) and the strains in this cluster are also strong swarmers with high swarming scores.
-However, rhamnolipids producers are mixed with non-producers, suggesting that rhamnolipid production cannot be classified by the entire growth curves and more sophisticated methods to extract local growth curve features may be needed.
+We asked whether the bacterial growth rate could explain the two phenotypes.
+To address this question, we tracked the growth curves of all clinical isolates over 48h in the same glycerol media used to measure rhamnolipid production.
+The growth curves showed different patterns in the length of lag time and exponential growth-rates (Fig. 1C).
+Based on the Euclidean distance among the entire growth curves, most of the swarming strains (except for PAO1, F30658 and F23197) clustered together (Supplementary Fig. S3) and the strains in this cluster were also strong swarmers with high swarming scores.
+However, rhamnolipids producers clustered with with non-producers, suggesting that rhamnolipid production cannot be classified by the entire growth curves and more sophisticated methods to extract local growth curve features might be needed.